enkidevs/curriculum/web/html-and-css-basics/forms-iii/type-password.md

 ---
 ## Practice

 Which statement is true about the "type=password" attribute:

 ???

 * Each input character appears as asterisk.
-* Each input character appears as a dolar sign
+* Each input character appears as a dollar sign
 * Each input character does not appear.
 * Must use `width` to adjust input text size vs `font-size`.

 ---
 ## Revision

-When sensitive data is input into a text field that should display as "*" in place of characters, which form attribute is used?
+When sensitive data is input into a text field that should display as `*` in place of characters, which form attribute is used?

 ???